greenh/Extensomatic/README.md

 fully general mechanism, they can also be a tiresome nuisance to write and maintain.
 Extensomatic gets around this by incorporating the whole works into a single specification.
-It's hardly perfect, but experience indicates that it's not only convenient for many applications, but that it's a nice base for building further classes of
-of structures as well.
+It's hardly perfect, but experience indicates that it's not only convenient for many applications, but that it's a nice base for building further classes of structures as well.

 ## A quick summary